hetu-script/hetu-script/README.md

 # Hetu Script

-Hetu is a lightweight script interpreter, intended to be embedded in Dart programs.
+Hetu is a lightweight script interpreter written in Dart, intended to be embedded in Dart programs.

 It is kind of like lua but free of ffi c bindings and make it easy to debug.

 In your Dart code, you can interpret an script file by this: